 Don’t use your debit/credit card abroad

 Purchasing on your debit/credit card abroad might seem like another convenient way to spend your money overseas.
 However, many cards incur charges, so your bank balance could be unexpectedly higher when you return from holiday.
+Not ideal: especially if you're holidaying on a budget.

 If you prefer not to carry cash with you on holiday, then you could look into getting a travel money card.
 That way, you pre-load your money and can spend abroad without the worry of fluctuating exchange rates, or possible bank charges.
 Just be aware that if you wish to withdraw cash from an ATM machine, you’ll be charged – so it’s best to withdraw a larger amount of cash in one go, as opposed to several smaller withdrawals.*